 There are lots of trails here under 5 miles in length, with the most popular being the Bear Rocks Trail.

 This evening, head back towards the Davis/Thomas area for dinner.
 If you didn't go to the Purple Fiddle for lunch, consider going for dinner.
-Or, Farm Up Table is also a good option in Thomas.
+You could also stop in for a tasting at Stumptown Ales in Davis.

 Total drive time: 2 hours